jvns/talks/pydatanyc2014/slides.md

 ip_address_country: Australia
 ```

-Example score: 80% likely to be fraudulent.
+80% likely to be fraudulent.

-# The first question from the sales team is...

 # Does it work?